eosnewyork/eossnapshots.io/PublicWebsite/content/_index.md

 ## Summary

-This is a project maintained by EOS New York and proides daily snapshots of the EOS Blockchain account holders.
+This is a project maintained by EOS New York and provides daily snapshots of the EOS Blockchain account holders.

 Below is a directory listing of all available snapshots.